Type qualifiers

 ]

-• Annotated can be used with nested and generic aliases:
+• Annotated can be used in definition of nested and generic aliases, but only if it wraps a type expression:

 T = TypeVar("T")